sambayless/monosat/README.md

 $sudo python3 setup.py install -f
 ```

-See the [tutorial] for instructions on using the Python library.
+See the [tutorial] and [tutorial.py] for instructions on using the Python library.

 ### Compiling the Java Library